chrisalee27-dotcom/IT-Security-Labs/Ticket-002-Nmap-Host-Discovery/README.md

 # Step 1 — Perform Host Discovery Scan

-A ping sweep was performed across the subnet to identify active hosts.
+A host discovery scan was conducted using Nmap to identify active systems on the subnet.

 Command used: